Skip to navigation Skip to content

 • the total of any non-continuous Hungarian creditable periods to be considered to be continuous to meet any continuous residence requirement to claim an Australian pension (Article 13.2)

-• Overlapping periods are only counted once (Article 13.3)
+• Overlapping Australian residence and Hungarian periods of coverage are only counted once (Article 13.3)

-• Policy advice is that adjoining periods of Australian qualifying residence and Hungarian creditable periods, with a break of up to 3 months in between, can also be considered to be continuous
+• Adjoining periods of Australian qualifying residence and Hungarian creditable periods, with a break of up to 3 months in between, can also be considered to be continuous (Policy)

 No minimum WLR is needed if the person is an Australian resident at the date of lodgement (Article 13.4(b)).